Signature Events on Campus

 world trade day

-At World Trade Day May 22, 2013, attendees gain an insider’s view into firms achieving global success ; join interactive discussions on best practices for navigating the global marketplace , and network to build relationships, and processes to achieve their goals.
+At World Trade Day in May, attendees gain an insider’s view into firms achieving global success; join interactive discussions on best practices for navigating the global marketplace, and network to build relationships, and processes to achieve their goals.

 reunion @ homecoming